keeptrain/keeptrain/README.md

 My name is Gilang (he/him)

 - 🔭 Mobile and Backend Developer
-- ❤️ Favorite language: Kotlin!
+- ❤️ Favorite language: Kotlin
 - 📫 How to reach me:

   ➡️ Doing networking on [LinkedIn](https://linkedin.com/in/ggilang)